ArtuDitu/hyperscanning-2.0/load_CNT/README.md

-# mne_tools (by behinger)
+# mne_tools (by behinger; with adjustments by mtiessen**)
 Tools for python MNE Toolbox for EEG data analysis
 ## read_antcnt
-The libeep toolbox is from ANT, you can find the source and try to compile yourself [here](https://sourceforge.net/projects/libeep/)
+The libeep toolbox is from ANT, you can find the source and try to compile yourself [here](https://sourceforge.net/projects/libeep/), *or use the precompiled folder "libeep" that can be found in this directory.
 ### Install
 - Install MNE-toolbox
 - Copy the content of libeep into the .?/python2.7/site-packages/libeep/ folder